 Safety Committee –We are looking for individuals with training in law enforcement, fire safety, medical and CPR/defibulator training that can step forward in an emergency situation until local units arrive.
 We welcome their expertise in watching that we are putting the best practices to use for the safety of all parishioners and visitors to our campuses.

-Food Pantry –Tuesdays from 11am to 2pm behind Ss.
+Food Pantry –Tuesdays from 11am to 2pm across from Ss.
 Peter & Paul Church.
 Volunteers take application information, oversee the item tables and help distribute food directly to our clients.
-A Pantry is also offered on the 4th Wednesday from 4:30 to 6:30pm.
 Call Maribeth at the parish office for more information.

 Other Committees and Societies include:

 Elmira Area Nocturnal Society – This organization meets monthly to pray before the Blessed Sacrament.
-Currently it is being held at Ss.
-Peter & Paul’s the last Saturday.
+Currently it is being held at St. Patrick’s the last Saturday.

 Legion of Mary – Members visit homebound/health care facilities and meet weekly to recite the rosary.